jatkin-wasti/python_SQL_movies/README.md

         cursor = northwind_connection.cursor()
         return cursor
 ```
-- Creating a method that that takes a csv file and converts it to a dataframe object which it then returns
+- Creating a method that that takes a csv file and converts it to a dataframe object which it then returns so that we
+ can use this in other methods
 ```
     # Method to read a file using pandas and returning the dataframe created
     def read_file(self, filename):
         csv_file = pd.read_csv(filename)
         return csv_file
 ```
-- Creating a method to read and get all of the movie data from the CSV
+- Now we have to get data from the file, so we'll create a method to read and get all of the movie data from the CSV and
+ save it to a variable that is returned
 ```
     # Method to read a file using pandas and returning the dataframe created
     def read_file(self, filename):
         csv_file = pd.read_csv(filename)
         return csv_file
 ```
+- One of the acceptance criteria was to search for a specific movie, so let's create a method to do that
-- Creating a method to loop through the file we've read, finding the required movie and returning the information on
+- This method will loop through the file we've read, finding the required movie and printing the information on
- that movie
+ that movie to the user
 ```
     # Method to show a movies information when provided the movie title
     def python_show_movie(self, filename, movie_title):